LukasHats/Customizable_radarplot/README.md

 ### Output

-For output the user can choose between the following formats: `.png`, `.pdf`, `.tiff`, `.svg` and `jpeg`.
+For output the user can choose between the following formats: `.png`, `.pdf`, `.tiff`, `.svg` and `.jpeg`.
 The file is automatically stored with the associated name in the current working directory.